ahmedgamal3020/ahmedgamal3020/README.md

-# Hi there, I'm Ahmed Gamal 👋
+#  Ahmed Gamal 👋 Hi there

 Welcome to my GitHub profile!
 I'm passionate about data, technology, and creating impactful solutions.
 Here's a bit about me: